 The entire drive unit (motor, gear, electronic control) weighs 900 grams.
-The Lithium-Ion Manganese battery, which fits into a conventional saddlebag, provides you with motor-assisted cycling lasting for about 45 minutes (4.5 Ah), or 70 minutes (6.75 Ah), depending on how hard you pedal.
-It weights just 1000 grams, has a charge level indicator and BMS.
+The Lithium-Ion Manganese battery, which fits into a conventional saddlebag, provides you with motor-assisted cycling that lasts for about 45 minutes (4.5 Ah), or 70 minutes (6.75 Ah), depending on how hard you pedal.
+It weights just 1000 grams, has a charge-level indicator and BMS.

 The special design of the drive unit allows it to be built into any bicycle frame set tube and is therefore invisible on the bicycle – except the on/off switch, which is unobtrusively located on the bar end.

 A professional cyclist has been banned from competition for six years, and has to pay a significant fine (20,000 Swiss Francs), after it was discovered that the 19 year old Belgian was riding a bicycle with a hidden electric motor.
 The device was discovered when officials began using a “magnetic resonance scanner” to examine the bicycle frames…”According to reports, those methods involve scanning for radio frequencies that match electric motors”